Tours and Activities:

 Access to the Villarrica Volcanic Caves

-Cut out on the skyline that separates Villarrica from Pucón, the Villarrica Volcano is part of the daily life of these villages used to its continuous smoke which tinges the sky in red at night.
-It is an amazing fact that its caverns upholstered in lava from past eruptions may be accessed.
+Cut out on the skyline that separates Villarrica from Pucón, the Villarrica Volcano is part of the daily life of these villages, used to its continuous smoke, which tinges the sky in red at night.
+It is an amazing fact that its caverns, upholstered in lava from past eruptions, may be accessed.
+The excursion to the Villarrica Volcanic Caves normally takes place; however, it is important to know that, for safety reasons, it may be temporarily suspended if the volcano shows eruptionsincreased activity.

 We got to the hillsides of this geological structure in the company of the guides from the travel agency we had contacted.
 Once we reached the place known as Casa de los Volcanes (Volcanoes House), we were given a preview of what we were just about to see.
-We would get deep into the mountain, where inner galleries have been carved by the minerals from ancient emissions of solid, liquid and gas.
+We ventured deep into the heart of the mountain, where ancient emissions of solid, liquid, and gaseous materials left their mark, creating incredible inner galleries.
+The park is open every day within specific hours that vary by season, so visitors must arrive either in their own vehicleon an organized tour, and certain sections may require a 4x4 vehicle with higher clearance.

 As the group gathered at one point, the guide said: “There are still vestiges of the 1971 eruption, when a 10-meter-thick and 200-meter-wide lava torrent came down from the crater towards Lake Calafquen and dragged along several rural settlements”.

-Thus, we discovered how the masses of solidified lava coming from those magma movements settled down in the underground ecosystem.
-We had got 45 meters underground and we had a strange feeling: we were inside a volcano that has shown its rage and is still alive.
+Thus, we discovered how the masses of solidified lava resulting from those magma movements settled within the underground ecosystem.
+We had gone 45 meters underground, and we had a strange feeling: we were inside a volcano that had shown its rage and was still alive.